kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 Why do I have these Groovy classes? --- It is because I employed the ["Page Object Model"](https://www.guru99.com/page-object-model-pom-page-factory-in-selenium-ultimate-guide.html).
 The Page Object Model helped me in writing compact and readable codes.

+The sample4 is highly extensible while avoiding code publications.
+It would be a foundation of large scale Visual Inspection projects.

 ## Setup Docker & Flaskr on your PC

 In the sample4, we need 2 URLs available on our own PC.